 On tour in England in 2012, the choir sang with the Girls Choirs of Lincoln Cathedral and the of All Saints Church, Northampton.
 They also sang at Eye Church, the East Anglia Children’s Hospice, and for the Mayor of Ipswich at the Ipswich Cultural Center.

 The choir released their first CD in 2010, a Christmas recording made in collaboration with Ana Hernández, called “An Unexpected Christmas.”
 With 16 original arrangements of familiar carols, as well as several new tunes, the CD received airplay in both the U.S. and Canada, and led to appearances on Lite 98’s “Wake Up Show” with Bill Bevins and Shelly Perkins, and WCVE’s “Virginia Currents” TV show with May-Lily Lee.

-In December 2015, the choir--along with members of the Virginia Boys Choir, Sanctuary, and St. Stephen's Choir--participated in a Service of Nine Lessons and Carols recorded and broadcast by WCVE, the National Public Radio member station based in Richmond.
+In December 2015, the choir--along with other choirs from St. Stephen's--participated in a Service of Nine Lessons and Carols recorded and broadcast by WCVE, the National Public Radio member station based in Richmond.

 While singing in a choir of great renown is, by its nature, a reward, choristers grow in confidence, poise, self-esteem, collegiality, as well as gain deep awareness and appreciation for the disciplined study of poetry, music and the arts.

 While the choir is in residence at St. Stephen’s Church, choir members come from every part of the city.
 Some are St. Stephen’s parishioners, though many choir families come from other faith traditions and congregations.